 Ladder Diagram (LD) – Widely Used

-Ladder Diagram (LD) is the most popular programming language for the PLC.
+Ladder Diagram (LD) is the most popular programming language for PLC.
 It was written to mimic the mechanical relays in the panel that the programmable logic controller replaced.
 It has two vertical rails and a series of horizontal rungs between them.
 Controllers will usually scan from left to right, top to bottom.
 The output of one rung is available for the next rung.

 Note: All pictures from PLCopen IEC 61131 Basics

 PLC programming methods are evolving.
-PLC Open is an organization defining new ways to take advantage of the latest computer innovations.
-They have specified the IL method of programming to XML (Extended Markup Language), which is used for web development.
-This, in my opinion, keeps moving the ideal method to a standard way to program PLCs.
+PLC Open defines new ways to utilize the latest computer innovations.
+They have specified the IL programming method to XML (Extended Markup Language) for web development.
+This, in my opinion, keeps moving the ideal process to a standard way to program PLCs.

 If you have any questions or need further information, please get in touch with me.